Backups, Backups, Backups

-Whether it be due to a hard drive failure, a bad rollback, a ransomware attack, or a natural disaster, the need for data recovery is always going to strike, ready or not.
-Here are some common questions you should be asking about your backups and data recovery plan when backing up SOLIDWORKS PDM:
+Whether it be due to a hard drive failure, a bad rollback, a ransomware attack, or a natural disaster, the need for data recovery is always going to strike, whether you’re ready or not.
+Here are some common questions you should be asking about your backups and data recovery plan when backing up SOLIDWORKS PDM.

 What type of backups do I need?